philsturgeon/phil.tech/source/2018-05-21-picking-an-api-paradigm-implementation.html.markdown

 ## Why?

-Seeing as every paradigm has has gone through a few years of being the hot trend, then they pass to the left, and it all circles around over, and over, and over again.
+Every paradigm has gone through a few years of being the hot trend, then they pass to the left, and it all circles around over, and over, and over again.
 Often a new implementation will be the thing that makes a paradigm the hot thing again, like gRPC.

 With gRPC basically being modern SOAP, both of which are RPC with a required type system in there, RPC is back in the lime light, when it was shunned for decades.
-Jumping on the latest hot trend for your API is a great way to build something you (or your team) end up really resenting, so finding away to logically help folks make informed decisions is important.
+Jumping on the latest hot trend for your API is a great way to build something you (or your team) end up really resenting, so finding a way to logically help folks make informed decisions is important.

 ## Making Decisions